-After the futures contract selection, the monthly roll for each Index Commodity subject to a roll in that particular month unwinds the old futures contract and enters a position in the new futures contract.
+After the futures contract selection, the monthly roll for the Index Commodity subject to a roll in that particular month unwinds the old commodity futures contract and enters a position in the new commodity futures contract.
 This takes place between the second and sixth Index Business Day of the month.

 On each day during the roll period, new notional holdings are calculated.
-The calculations for the futures contracts on the old Index Commodities that are leaving the Index and the futures contracts on the new Index Commodities are then calculated.
+The calculations for the old futures contracts on the Index Commodity that are leaving the Index and the new futures contracts on the Index Commodity are then calculated.

-On all days that are not monthly index roll days, the notional holdings of each Index Commodity future remains constant.
+On all days that are not monthly index roll days, the notional holdings of the Index Commodity future remains constant.

-The Index is rebalanced on an annual basis on the sixth Index Business Day of each November.
+The Index is re-weighted on an annual basis on the sixth Index Business Day of each November.

-The calculation of the Index is expressed as the weighted average return of the Index Commodities.
+The calculation of the Index is expressed as the weighted average return of the Index Commodity.